-As I have said previously, I have been lucky enough to come across some great people that have or are currently still working in the aviation industry, thanks to the modern medium of certain social media platforms.
-One person, who I’ve had the fortunate pleasure of connecting with is a former Dan-Air stewardess, Lorraine.
+I have been lucky enough to come across some great people that have or are currently still working in the aviation industry, thanks to the modern medium of certain social media platforms.
+One person who I’ve had the fortunate pleasure of connecting with is a former Dan-Air stewardess, Lorraine.
 Lorraine and I share a mutual passion for this once great British airline.
 I was lucky enough to fly with Dan-Air myself when the airline was at the top of it’s game; first in 1985 to Majorca, Spain and once again in 1987 to Zakynthos, Greece.
 Although I was very young at the time, being a plane geek I can remember both journey’s so vividly well.
 Lorraine has even more memories to share having worked for the airline from 1976 to 1992 and based at Newcastle Airport.
 She has been kind enough to take some time out to give an insight on the different types of aircraft she worked on, some really scary moments while in the air and what it was like being “The Dan-Air Stewardess”.

 What made you want to be an air stewardess?
 My first flight as a pax [passengers] I was nine years old and it was from LGW/LUX [London Gatwick/Luxembourg] on a BAC1-11 with British Eagle and I think that gave me an interest in flying as a career, I thought it was so glamorous, the girls I noticed were so smart, never would have believed then that my dream would come true and I actually worked on that aircraft as British Eagle folded and Dan Air purchased that aircraft from them.